Skip to content

 Grade: A-plus

-We also wanted to emphasize the fact that this facility earned near flawless government inspections recently.
-We gave them an A+ in this area.
-Inspection scores weigh several factors, including deficiencies, substantiated complaints and federal fines.
-You can find more information about each of these items by obtaining copies of nursing homes' inspection reports.
-While this place had a few deficiencies on its report, none were severe based on CMS' scale.
+To go along with its strong overall grade, we awarded this nursing home a grade of A+ for our inspections rating.
+These inspection ratings weigh several factors, including deficiencies and substantiated complaints.
+You can learn more about each of these factors by reviewing copies of nursing homes' inspection reports.
+Although this place had a few deficiencies on its report, none of them were major deficiencies based on CMS' deficiency scale.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality